Opportunities From: United Way of King County

 Organization: FareStart

-Join FareStart in making meals for our community at our Galaxy Location in Seattle's Interbay neighborhood.
+Join FareStart in making meals at our Community Meals Kitchen!

 Parking: Is available in Galaxy Building Garage ($16), a lot across the street ($14), or on the street for free.
 Bus routes 24 and 30 stop along the street.